thesri/Safety_companion/README.md

 • Tool restrictions based on risk score
 • Context validation before escalation
 ### Quick start
-1.Clone the repository
+• 1.Clone the repository
-2.Install dependencies
+• 2.Install dependencies
-3.Install and run the local LLM ollama pull phi3
+• 3.Install and run the local LLM ollama pull phi3
-4.Start the Safety Companion
+• Start the Safety Companion
 python listener.py
 And the wake word to use is "chikki" :)